-Any load carried on the vehicle including a passenger (2-UP models) and/or the carrying rack(s) will affect the handling, stability and braking distance of the vehicle.
-Do not exceed the total load allowed for this vehicle, including the weight of operator and passenger cargo, accessories and trailer tongue weight.
-Always make sure the load is secured, properly distributed (1/3 of cargo weight in front and 2/3 of cargo weight in back) and cannot interfere with your proper control.
+Any load carried on the vehicle will affect the handling, stability and braking distance of the vehicle.
+Do not exceed the total load allowed for this vehicle, including the weight of operator, cargo, accessories and trailer tongue weight.
+Always make sure the load is secured, properly distributed and cannot interfere with your proper control.
 Always be aware that the cargo may slide or fall off and create an accident.
 Avoid cargo that may protrude sideways and get snagged or caught in brush or other obstacles.
-Avoid covering and obstructing the headlights or taillight with the cargo.
+Avoid covering lights with the cargo.